sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 ## SONiC integration

-SONiC is modified to accomodate DASH.
 The system architecture for SONiC-DASH relies upon the [SONiC system architecture](https://github.com/Azure/SONiC/wiki/Architecture).
 For more information and details about the integration, see [SONiC-DASH HLD](https://github.com/Azure/DASH/blob/main/documentation/general/design/dash-sonic-hld.md).